CT 128

 In the 1920s, State Highway 128 followed today's US 202 from Danbury to Torrington.
 In 1932, that became part of Route 25.

 The modern Route 128 was commissioned in 1932, taking over from the old SH 309, and hasn't changed since then.
+However, there was a relocation proposal; see below.

 Cornwall Bridge (CT 128)Covered Bridge, Route 128, West Cornwall.
 From cover of 1974 official state highway map.

-The West Cornwall Bridge on Route 128 (pictured) is one of two remaining covered bridges in Connecticut open to traffic.
+The single-lane West Cornwall Bridge on Route 128 (pictured) is one of two remaining covered bridges in Connecticut open to traffic.
 It was constructed in 1864, on the site of an earlier bridge built in 1841.

 In 1973 the state rehabilitated the bridge and installed a concealed steel deck to help bear traffic loads.
 The bridge was also raised two feet for greater protection against flood waters.
 This work garnered a first-place award from the Federal Highway Administration (FHWA) for preservation of a historic site.